-The Global Illegal Logging and Associated Trade Risk Data Tool (ILAT Risk Data Tool) allows users to access global timber and pulp & paper trade flows to identify, quantify and visualize key information that can help raise flags on the risk of illegal timber entering a supply chain.
+The Global Illegal Logging and Associated Trade (ILAT) Risk Data Tool (ILAT Risk Data Tool) allows users to access global timber and pulp & paper trade flows to identify, quantify and visualize key information which can help raise flags on the risk of illegal timber entering a supply chain.

-The tool is comprised of six tabs which are described in more detail below.
-The first three tabs (Country Analysis, Region Analysis, Product Analysis) provide general visualizations, displaying the value of trade by country, region and forest product respectively.
-Three additional tabs (Exports to Regulated Markets, Import Risk Analysis, and Imports from LEB/SEB Mkts) display the scale of trade with the growing number of countries that have enacted timber import measures designed to exclude illegal timber from entering their markets,1 the scale of imports based on source country "risk" (see Methodology2 for further information on our approach to defining risk in the context of this work), and the scale of logs and sawnwood sourced from countries that have active legislation restricting such exports.3
+The tool is comprised of six different tabs which are described in more detail below.
+Each type of tab is replicated for analyses of both Trade Value (US\$) and Netweight (kg), bringing the total number of tabs included in the tool to twelve.
+The first three types of tabs (Country Analysis, Region Analysis, Product Analysis) provide bar-chart visualizations displaying the value of trade by country, region and forest product respectively.
+Three additional tabs (Exports to Regulated Markets, Import Risk Analysis, and Imports from LER/SER Markets) display the scale of trade with the growing number of countries that have enacted timber import measures designed to exclude illegal timber from entering their markets1, the scale of imports based on source country "risk" (see Methodology2 for further information on our approach to defining risk in the context of this work), and the scale of logs and sawnwood sourced from countries that have active legislation restricting such exports.3